jmicko/coinbot/docs/ROBOT_SYNC.md

    - otherwise run `quickSync()` and then `deSync()`
 5. Run `updateMultipleOrders()` against the user's queued `ordersToCheck`.
 6. Refresh available funds if the user is active/approved and maintenance is off.
+   - Reserved base and quote totals for all active products are retrieved in one grouped database query.
+   - The subsequent currency ledger calculation remains unchanged.
 7. Schedule the next loop after rate-limit padding and `loop_speed`.

 The loop is designed to keep Coinbase calls grouped and rate-limited, then update local records after gathering enough context.